-Free of: All top allergens and gluten
+Free of: All gluten and all top allergens.

 - 20 5-inch rice paper rounds